mvdan/goreduce/README.md

 | Remove unary op      | `-a`, `!a`              | `a`           |
 | Bypass star          | `*a`                    | `a`           |
 | Bypass paren         | `(a)`                   | `a`           |

+### Clean-up stage

+Before any rules are tried, and after any valid change is found, the tool does some cleaning up to avoid soft compiler errors and speed up the process.

+* Remove unused imports